brentley/appmeshworkshop/content/mesh_crystal/installenvoy.md

 The ECS integration for AWS App Mesh leverages iptables provided by the Linux OS.
 Whenever you launch an ECS service based on a task definition that includes the Envoy proxy, it will apply a set of iptables rules such that all the ingress traffic targetted at the Crystal container port (3000 in our case) gets intercepted and sent instead to port 15000 where the Envoy Proxy listens for ingress traffic.
 After processing its rules, the Envoy proxy establishes an HTTP connection to the app on port 3000 and forward the request.
 Once the Crystal app is done processing the request it send its response back to the Envoy process over the same HTTP connection.
 Finally the Envoy process takes the response sent by the app and replies to the client.

-* Register a new task definition with the envoy sidecar proxy.
+* Register a new task definition with the Envoy sidecar proxy.

 ```bash
 # Define variables #